Definition of Perspective

 “He is just what a young man ought to be,” said she, “sensible, good humored, lively; and I never saw such happy manners! — so much ease, with such perfect good breeding!

-In these instances, readers can only know what is happening but cannot know the feelings and thoughts of characters.
+In each of these examples, readers can only know what is happening but cannot know the feelings and thoughts of the characters.

 - Third Person Objective – An impersonal recorder or neutral observer narrates the facts or details to the readers.

-- Third Person Limited – In this type of perspective, a narrator reports and interprets the facts and events from a single character’s perspective such as Katherine Mansfield has used the same perspective in her short story Miss Brill.
+- Third Person Limited – In this type of perspective, a narrator reports and interprets the facts and events from a single character’s perspective.
+For instance, Katherine Mansfield has used the same perspective in her short story Miss Brill.

 Function of Perspective

 Perspective is the most important literary tool for writers.
-Choosing an effective perspective helps them find out a right voice for their narratives.
+Choosing an effective perspective helps them create the right voice for their narratives.
 When readers can identify with their narrators, they can get detailed information about everything.
-Perspective also adds dimension to the literary works.
+Perspective also adds dimension to literary works.
 Furthermore, the writers often mix different viewpoints between alternating characters, scenes and events.